OpenSPP/documentation/docs/howto/developer_guides/custom_registry_tab_fields.md

 # Customize Registry's Tabs/Fields

 The following article guides the reader in understanding how the registry module will work in OpenSPP and how it can be customized by providing a sample scenario and a working example.
+In this article, we will look at how to add and remove the tabs and fields in the registry module.

 ## Prerequisites